Free Shipping on orders over $120 USD ($140 CAD)

 4. Store the pre-compost

 Another great option during the winter is to simply leave your pre-compost over the winter.
 Place your pre-compost in an airtight container and then add to your garden, containers, compost pile etc in the spring.
-Once it has completed it’s two weeks fermentation it is less sensitive to cold temperatures.
-Sub-zero temperatures will simply cause the bokashi microbes to become dormant.
-Avoid large fluctuations in temperature.
+Ideally, the pre-compost should not be allowed to freeze.
+Sub zero temperatures will damage and kill the beneficial microbes in the bokashi pre-compost.
 It’s best to keep your airtight container out of direct sun or wind.
-Remember to add a thick few layers of paper (or other absorbent material) to soak up any excess liquids.
 Simply store your fermented food waste until you need it.
+If your bokashi pre-compost is exposed to freezing temperatures, then we would recommend adding extra bokashi bran in the spring as your bury the pre-compost.
+This will help to repopulate the beneficial microbe populations that have been killed and damaged by the freezing temperatures.

 Winter shipping of Bokashi Living orders